im-deepfriedwater/vignette/ideas.md

-- music playing after the first click
+- music and snow fall playing after the first click
 - snowball hit
 - footsteps in the snow